marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Plus, the entire code architecture had just changed.
 Where before, it might not be easy to make a single change that would impact both the 2D and 360&deg; rendering pipeline, now all rendering used a single pipeline, making optimizing it so much easier and nice to do.

-Perhaps the most important thing I did to optimize things, is examine the benchmarking test results: *which step is taking too much time, and how can we minimize that?*, and backtracking until it worked better.
-Turning off individual functions until it barely worked, until the performance was acceptable.
-Finding the next thing to optimize, and repeat it *ad nauseam*.
+Perhaps the most important thing I did to optimize things, was to examine the benchmarking test results:

+1. *Which step is taking too much time, and how can we minimize that?*
+2. Backtracking your code until it worked better: turning off individual functions until it barely works, until the performance is acceptable;
+3. Finding the next thing to optimize, and `GOTO 1` *ad nauseam*.

 Keep measuring every step so you gain a better understanding of what's *actually* happening inside your browser.

 This is by far the best way to optimize code.
 However, the next part details some other things that *I thought* would improve performance, but in fact didn't.